serenorg/serendb/compute_tools/tests/README.md

 The file `cluster_spec.json` has been copied over from libs/compute_api tests, with some edits:

-  - the neon.safekeepers setting contains a duplicate value
+  - the serendb.safekeepers setting contains a duplicate value